currawong-project/libcw/notes.md

 - All outputs must be set via var_set() call, otherwise proc's that rely on noticing changed variables will not work.
 For example the logging and the 'print' proc does not work for record,midi,audio because in general these types are not set via calls to var_set().
+Implementing this might mean that abuf_t,mbuf_t,rbuf_t would need to be instantiated automatically, thereby forcing the proc programmmer to use var_set() and var_get() to access their values.
+This might also be a good thing because it would allow the buffers to be automatically emptied (e.g. setting rbuf_t->recdN to 0) by the system thereby relieving the proc programmer from having to remember to do it.

+- variable change notification can work for midi,audio, and record by simply noticing that the size of the buffer is not zero.

 - The following two tasks need more consideration.
 As it is variables assume that aggregate types are destroyed on exit.
 This is very convenient.
 Consider using 'symbols' to represent